-Fire District No. 1 of the Township of South Brunswick uses fund accounting to document compliance with finance-related legal requirements.
+District uses fund accounting to document compliance with finance-related legal requirements.

 Governmental Fund

 The primary objective of the District's governmental funds is to report on cash flows in and out during the period and the ending balances of the spendable resources.
 This information is useful to evaluate the performance of the District and to assess its future needs and available resources.